tomdec/climbing-technique-detector/README.md

 Each labelled part of the videos will be copied and pasted to the `/data/samples` directory.

 This script expects videos directly in the `/data/videos` directory and files of the same name (but with the `.csv` extension) in the `/data/labels` directory.
-It also expects a label configuration file at `/data/labels/labels.yml` with the names of the labels

-Within the `/data/samples` directory, a folder will be made for each label according to their name in the [labels.yml file](/data/labels/labels.yml), except the label with value `0`.
+Within the `/data/samples` directory, a folder will be made for each label according to their name in the enum [Technique](/src/labels.py), except `INVALID`.
 Each sample will be named according to the pattern:
 ```python
 filename = f"{video_file_name}__{start_frame}.mp4"